What Qualifies As a Wrongful Death Case?

 - There are other costs which can be recovered, depending on the type of death and the circumstances of the death

 Should I Hire A Lawyer for a Wrongful Death Claim?

 The short answer is yes, and you should hire an qualified Marietta wrongful death lawyer if you have lost a loved one due to negligence of another – even if the insurance company has already called you and made an offer.
 Many times, the persons responsible for the death of your loved one have additional insurance, which the insurance company is not required to tell you about.
 Only an experienced lawyer will be able to help you recover the full value you are entitled to receive.
 We understand that no amount of money will bring back your lost family member, but the funeral costs, medical bills, and loss of income should be compensated as much as possible.
 You shouldn’t be responsible for these bills – the at-fault party should be.

 In these difficult times it is crucial to contact a wrongful death attorney to help guide you through the legal process.
 Our dedicated team of attorneys provide compassionate legal support and ensure those responsible are held accountable for their actions.

-Contact the Morrison & Hughes attorneys today at (404) 689-2734 to learn more about how our team can help.
+Contact the Morrison & Hughes wrongful death attorneys in Marietta at (770) 285-8881 to learn more about how our team can help.
 We don't back down until you obtain the compensation you deserve.